lxteo/EmbarkExampleMod/README.md

 # Localization
 A localizaiton mod would include a localization.csv file and a ModInfo.xml file.
 Use the example localization.csv to see the terms used by Embark.
 Contact me if you want to translate languages which require special characters.

-# Changes to art assets
+# Changes to Terrain Textures
-Not available yet.
+View the terrain Texture example mod: https://github.com/lxteo/EmbarkTerrainTextureExampleMod